MicrosoftDocs/fabric-docs/docs/real-time-intelligence/overview.md

 off Power Automate workflows.
 The logic can be either a simply defined threshold, a pattern such as events happening repeatedly over a time period, or the results of complex logic defined by a KQL query.
-Activator turns your event-driven insights into actionable business advantages.
+[!INCLUDE [fabric-activator](../includes/fabric-activator.md)] turns your event-driven insights into actionable business advantages.

 ## Integrate with other Fabric experiences